uschiLaa/galahr/README.md

 devtools::install_github("uschiLaa/galahr")
 ```

-Note that rendering is slow with the latest version of `plotly` and we
+Note that rendering is slow with the latest version of `plotly`
+(depending on the browser used).
+We are working on fixing this and
-recommend using version 4.8 with the `galahr` package.
-You can install
+currently we recommend using `plotly` version 4.8 with the `galahr`
-this version
+package.
+You can install this version
 with:

 ``` r